-Ryan Aldridge said the hockey academy could only operate by partnering with key organisations.
-“The relationships developed by Okanagan with Swindon academy and Swindon borough council are key to the development of the hockey academy.
-The academic development of our student athletes is a priority for everyone concerned and under the watchful eye of assistant principal Nick Warren.
+‘Ryan Aldridge said the hockey academy could only operate by partnering with key organisations.
+“The relationships developed by Okanagan with our partner schools and Swindon borough council are key to the development of the hockey academy.
+The academic development of our student-athletes is a priority for everyone concerned.
 We are sure that our players have everything they need to succeed in their studies.”

 The staff at our partner schools have been very positive and supportive.
 They are essential to the success of our programme because the provision of high-quality academic education is essential to the Okanagan mission.

 Assistant Principal of Swindon Academy, Nick Warren said ‘The link between the hockey academy and Swindon Academy has proven itself to be really beneficial for both the players and the school.
 A significant number of players have found that their academic success has grown just as fast as their skills on the rink.
 This is because the quality of teaching at the school is consistently strong, and also because the way the school day is structured around the players’ rink time allows them to do both equally well rather than having to compromise one in order to be good at the other.”’